 We started a blog series where we interview various full-time travelers, sharing how they make money and travel.
 Our goal is to help inspire and educate others on the various ways to work remotely while living a nomadic lifestyle.
-If you’re new to our blog, we have been full time RVing for over two years.
-We support ourselves by investing in real estate; specifically in mortgage notes.

 Tell us your story!
 What made you want to pursue van life?

 I (Natalie) was the first to initiate the idea of van life after I met a fellow who was living in his VW bus before it was even a thing.
 Abi was already a world traveler before I met her so it took no convincing at all.
-It was mutual which solidified our decision on purchasing our van.
+It was mutual which solidified our decision to purchase our van.
 We left our home base of Charleston, SC in 2019 and have never looked back.

 Our current van is a 2004 Dodge Sprinter named ToWanda.
 (Named after an ode to women’s empowerment from Natalie’s favorite movie “Fried Green Tomatoes”).
-It is a diesel, 177” wheel base, traveling machine.
+It is a diesel, 177” wheelbase, traveling machine.
 Originally the van transported prisoners so we enjoy knowing we’ve turned it into our freedom vehicle.

 Building out the van took us a year and a half.